-In line with e&'s vision, etisalat by e& will continue playing a pivotal role in creating more value for the Group, its shareholders and its customers, etisalat by e& will maximise revenue growth via diversification, deliver profitability by enhancing efficiency through Al, and support synergy maximisation across the etisalat by e& is strongly positioned to fully capitalise on upcoming growth opportunities with its solid customer base, strong leadership position across all sectors, technology superiority, wide-ranging product portfolio, digital incubating capabilities and talented team.
+In line with e&'s vision, etisalat by e& will continue playing a pivotal role in creating more value for the Group, its shareholders and its customers. etisalat by e& will maximise revenue growth via diversification, deliver profitability by enhancing efficiency through AI, and support synergy maximisation across the Group.